radancyco/tb-ajd-template/code/v1/README.md

 ## Overview
-This repository contains the version 1 template used to create advanced job detail pages on TalentBrew.
+This folder contains the version 1 template used to create Advanced Job Detail pages on TalentBrew.

 ## Introduction
 The AJD template is meant to be a skeleton version of HTML and SASS.
-This has been done to speed up the development of AJDs.
+This has been done to speed up the development of AJDs. **All HTML goes inside one job details module.**

-Version two has been created with the goal of dividing the AJD into sections that can be add or removed with ease.

 ## Technologies used